Underspecification in Language Modeling Tasks: A Causality-Informed Study of Gendered Pronoun Resolution: Method 2 Specification Detection

+Despite detection on some LLMs appearing as random chance, in Table~\ref{tab:wino-rez}, we do see, as expected, that improved detection accuracy is correlated with our ability to exploit a given model's \textit{gender vs.\ time} spurious correlations.
+For example, the improvement in specification detection between GPT-4 and GPT-4 Turbo Preview is correlated with the increase in magnitude of the \textit{gender vs.\ time} spurious correlations plotted in Figure~\ref{date-place-multiplot}b.
+We believe the Task Specification Metric could be optimized for a particular model of interest via basic iteration on the instruction prompting, unexplored in this paper.

-For the Winogender Schema, the best detection accuracy observed is from RoBERTa-large (\cref{rl_wino_mod_false}) \& GPT-3.5 SFT (\cref{sft_wino_mod_false}), both achieving balanced accuracies of about $84\%$, without optimization of the threshold or other method hyper-parameters.
-We note the detection accuracy of GPT-3.5 RLHF declines (as compared to GPT-3.5 SFT) for unclear reasons.
-Yet we do see that both GPT 3.5 models (\cref{sft_wino_mod_true} \& \cref{rlhf_wino_mod_true}) perform well on the `Simplified' challenge set, with both achieving balanced accuracies above $90\%$.
-This indicates that the complex semantic structure of texts like those in the Winogender schema can confound our ability to detect task specification with these models.
-Further investigation is required to understand why some models perform better on the Winogender schema than the Simplified challenge set.
+For the Winogender benchmark, the best specification detection accuracy observed is on RoBERTa-large \& GPT-3.5 SFT, both achieving balanced accuracies of about $84\%$, without optimization of the threshold or other hyper-parameters.
+We note the detection accuracy on GPT-family models declines after GPT-3.5 SFT for both versions of the Winogender benchmark, perhaps due to training-time exposure to the well-known Winogender benchmark, diluting the \textit{gender vs.\ time} spurious correlation.
+Nonetheless, with the Winogender-Simplified version of the benchmark, on GPT-3.5 SFT, GPT-3.5 RLHF and GPT-4 Turbo Preview we are able to detect task specification with a balanced accuracy above $85\%$.